pvroegh/Deaphbockz-dotnet/README.md

   - `bcdedit /set {<paste the copied GUID here>} detecthal on`
 - To restore you original boot settings:
   - `bcdedit /import backup-bootloader.dat`
+- **CAUTION!**: When booting natively from the created .vhdx, you _cannot_ use the .vhdx as a Virtual Machine in Hyper-V anymore!
+The reason for this is the difference in hardware.
+When running on a hypervisor, the VM will use generic drivers for the (virtual) hardware, but when running natively, the OS will be using your hardware directly.
+This difference in hardware does not work well in Hyper-V. Your VM likely will crash **unrecoverably** when being started in Hyper-V after a native boot has been done.

 ### Things to improve in the future:
 - Validate VHD Size.